IBM/automate-deployments-on-openshift/README.md

 Make some edit to your application code and push the changes to the source code repository.
 You will see the automated CI pipeline run and the application is deployed with CD.

 ## Summary

+In this code pattern, you learned how to setup a Continuous Integration (CI) and Continuous Delivery (CD) mechanism for your application using OpenShift Pipeline and GitOps.
+Learn more about Creating CI/CD solutions for applications using OpenShift Pipelines [here](https://docs.openshift.com/container-platform/4.9/cicd/pipelines/creating-applications-with-cicd-pipelines.html).

 ## License